Cynomorium: Description

 This plant has no chlorophyll and is unable to photosynthesise.
 It is a geophyte, spending most of its life underground in the form of a rhizome, which is attached to the roots of its host plant; it is a holoparasite, i.e. totally dependent on its host.
 The low-growing inflorescence emerges (in spring, following winter rain), on a fleshy, unbranched stem (most of which is underground) with scale-like, membranous leaves.
 Dark-red or purplish, the inflorescence consists of a dense, erect, club-shaped mass, some 15–30 cm long, of minute scarlet flowers, which may be male, female or hermaphrodite.
 It is pollinated by flies, attracted to the plant by its sweet, slightly cabbage-like odour.
 Once pollinated, the spike turns black.
 The fruit is a small, indehiscent nut.

 In the Mediterranean region, Cynomorium is a parasite of salt-tolerant plants in the Cistaceae (cistus family) or Amaranthaceae (amaranth family); elsewhere it parasitizes Amaranthaceae, Tamaricaceae (tamarisks) and, in China, Nitrariaceae, especially Nitraria sibirica.
 Other authorities suggest the host plants are saltbushes (Atriplex species, Amaranthaceae).

 DNA studies suggest that Cynomorium is not a member of the Balanophoraceae, as previously thought, but more probably belongs to the Saxifragales, possibly near Crassulaceae (stonecrop family).
 The issue is complicated by the massive horizontal gene transfer between Cynomorium and its different hosts.

 Taxonomy

 Long disputed, Cynomorium was placed in the Saxifragales in 2016, but its placement within that order remains uncertain.

 Distribution

-Cynomorium coccineum var. coccineum is found in Mediterranean regions, from Lanzarote in the Canary Islands and Mauritania through Tunisia and Bahrain in the south; Spain, Portugal, southern Italy, Sardinia, Sicily, Gozo, Malta and the Eastern Mediterranean.
-Its range extends as far east as Afghanistan, Saudi Arabia and Iran.
+Cynomorium coccineum var. coccineum is found from the Atlantic coastal desert in Mauritania and Western Sahara, through Morocco, the Canary Islands, southern Iberia (Portugal and Spain), the Balearic Islands, Algeria, Corsica, Sardinia, Sicily, southern Italy, Malta, Tunisia, Libya, Egypt, the Arabian Peninsula, Somalia, Iran and Afghanistan.

 Cynomorium coccineum var. songaricum is found in Central Asia and Mongolia, where it grows at high altitudes.
 Several authorities consider this to be a separate species, C. songaricum; it is called "suoyang" (鎖陽) in China, where it is extensively collected as a herbal remedy for illnesses including sexual worries and nocturnal emissions.